LoopKit/loopdocs/docs/faqs/branch-faqs.md

 ### Common build error squashed

 One common build error was caused if there was a space in the Loop folder name after downloading.
 This problem has been fixed and you will no longer get build errors if you have a space in your Loop folder name.
-Ahhhhh!
-I love it!!!
+(Unless you are building dev branch, currently v2.3.0, - then no spaces allowed.)

 ### Nightscout profile uploading